jp-wright/nfl_charting_data_trial/andy_benoit_drive_charting_notes.md

 #### Motions:
 There's a difference between shifts and motions.
 DO NOT label shifts, they're not considered part of the actual play.
 Motions take place when a single player changes his position in the formation before the ball is snapped.
 Shifts are when multiple players move to new positions before the rest of the offense needs to get set.

-Simplified motion labeling: [Position] [in/out/bk/orbit].
+Simplified motion labeling: [Position] [in/out/bk/oRBit].
 "TE in", "WR in", "RB out", "TE bk", "WR bk", etc.

 #### Formations and WR splits:
 Label formations left to right.
-So trips left, single wr right, single rb would be: 3x1, singleback
+So trips left, single WR right, single RB would be: 3x1, singleback

-+ Closed = When there's a TE on the line but no wr's to that side, "closed L".
++ Closed = When there's a TE on the line but no WR's to that side, "closed L".
 + Dual TE LOS = when 2 TE's are lined up next to each other on the LOS. when there's 3 TE, call it "triple".
 + Bunch = when 3 receivers are grouped close togher, often in a triangular formation, usually in a minus split.
 + Stack = when 2 receivers are aligned one in front of the other.
 + Couple = when 2 receivers are close together, but are not stacked.
 + I-Form = two RB's, or a TE and a RB, aligned in a straight line behind the QB.
-+ I-Form offset = when 2 rb's are behind the qb, but the fb is off-center, either right or left.
++ I-Form offset = when 2 RB's are behind the QB, but the fb is off-center, either right or left.
-+ F-form = 3 rb's in backfield (fullhouse)
++ F-form = 3 RB's in backfield (fullhouse)
-+ Shotgun offset L/R= qb in shotgun with a rb to one side, either right or left.
++ Shotgun offset L/R= QB in shotgun with a RB to one side, either right or left.
-+ Shotgun 2 RB = qb in shotgun with a rb on each side.
++ Shotgun 2 RB = QB in shotgun with a RB on each side.
-+ Pistol = when qb is in a short shotgun with rb directly behind him
++ Pistol = when QB is in a short shotgun with RB directly behind him
-+ Pistol 2 RB = when qb is in short shotgun with a rb behind him and another rb to either side.
++ Pistol 2 RB = when QB is in short shotgun with a RB behind him and another RB to either side.
-+ Pistol 3 RB = qb in short shotgun, rb behind him, and a rb on each side of the qb.
++ Pistol 3 RB = QB in short shotgun, RB behind him, and a RB on each side of the QB.
 + Unbl OL = when there's only 1 lineman to one side of the C.
-+ Wildcat = When a wr is in the QB spot taking a direct snap while the QB is out wide.
++ Wildcat = When a WR is in the QB spot taking a direct snap while the QB is out wide.
 + 2 RB Wildcat = When there are 2 RB's in backfield taking a direct snap with QB out wide.

 WR splits, their distance away from the ball in the formation, can be very subtle.
 There are 3 kinds: